Building the ports

 Windows

-On Windows you can install JDK following provided by Oracle.
+On Windows you can install JDK following the official installation instructions provided by Oracle.

 Linux